-Ngadyung runs every Sunday during ACT school terms and is offered to children and teenagers 4 to 15 years of age.
-Children participate in weekly sessions based on their ability level boosting their development of vital swimming and water safety skills such as safe entries and exits, breath control, floating, sculling, survival and lifejacket skills, basic rescues and safe behaviours in a range of aquatic environments.
+Ngadyung runs on Sundays during ACT school terms and is offered to children 4 to 12 years.
+Children participate in weekly sessions boosting their development of vital swimming and water safety skills such as safe entries and exits, breath control, floating, sculling, survival and lifejacket skills, basic rescues and safe behaviours in a range of aquatic environments.
 There is a focus within these sessions on understanding the risks in a variety of water environments.
-Educating children on how to establish safe behaviours in and around rivers, lakes, dams and pools is an Ngadyung priority.
+Educating children on how to establish safe behaviours in and around rivers, lakes, dams and pools is a Ngadyung priority.

 All Ngadyung instructors are experienced swim teachers who are qualified in both AUSTSWIM and RLSSA Resuscitation.

 Ngadyung also caters for water safety education for infant and adult groups.
 If you have a small group you would like to arrange a time for such as a mums and bubs or youth group, please use the contact details below.